daanvancamp/gomoku-AI/README.md

   I added an on-screen hover effect when the mouse hovers over the board to make it look better and to prevent misclicks.

   I added a checkbox to train the model against yourself. (human vs DVC-AI) My name is Daan Van Camp, so my initials are DVC.

-  Wim added a way to load a situation and load from there, so it's easier to find the weaknesses of the model.

   The last move of the model is now red so it's easier to find the last move and anticipate upon it.

   Human training checkbox has now moved to a more appropriate place.